dwaite498/bedfordmuseum/ansible/README.md

-# Bedford Museum Web Server Provisioning
+# Provisioning and Deployment Automation

-Server provisioning is automated using Ansible.
+Server provisioning and deployment are automated using Ansible.
 This guide walks through the steps required to provision a new server instance.
 The work can be broken down into 3 steps:

 1. Perform local setup
 2. Create a new droplet